- Gale Literature (Literature Criticism)

 - “Conservatism,” Mary Wollstonecraft in Context.
 Ed.
 Nancy E. Johnson and Paul Keen.
 Cambridge University Press.
-Forthcoming.
+2020.

 - “Introduction.”
 Co-written with Nancy E. Johnson.
 Mary Wollstonecraft in Context.
 Ed.
 Nancy E. Johnson.
 Cambridge University Press.
-Forthcoming.
+2020.

 - “Towards a Radical Humanism,” special issue of the Praxis series in Romantic Circles on “Raymond Williams and Romanticism,” ed.
 Jonathan Sachs and Jon Klancher.
 Forthcoming.